FireWorks-Studios/ScratchGO/README.md

 ### Apps and Packages

+> weitude has modified some of the below structure

 - `docs`: a [Next.js](https://nextjs.org/) app
 - `web`: another [Next.js](https://nextjs.org/) app
 - `ui`: a stub React component library shared by both `web` and `docs` applications